ThGreatExplorer/Playwright/README.md

 1. Build the server and client (see build steps above).
 2. Open the repo root in VS Code.
 3. Open the **Run and Debug** panel and select the **Launch Client** configuration.
 4. Press **F5** to start debugging.
-VS Code will open a new **Extension Development Host** window where you can install and test the extension.
+VS Code will open a new **Extension Development Host** window where you can test the extension.
+5. Log messages will be tracked in the console output in *Toy LSP* or *Toy LSP Trace* panels

 ## Useful resources